AppOps API

 Apex REST Services

-Prodly AppOps REST services provide AppOps consumers and integrated systems outside of Salesforce the ability to invoke deployments and perform other actions through REST-based API requests exposed by the AppOps Salesforce package in your Prodly AppOps control environment.
+Prodly REST services provide consumers and integrated systems outside of Salesforce the ability to invoke deployments and perform other actions through REST-based API requests exposed by the Salesforce package in your Prodly control environment.

-These APIs mimic and act as proxy for the the core AppOps services REST API as documented in Swagger.
-They just add the API key header when invoking the AppOps API.
+These APIs mimic and act as proxy for the the core services REST API as documented in Swagger.
+They just add the API key header when invoking the Prodly API.

 /apexrest/PDRI/v1/instances/{instanceId}/checkin